 The second fall semester in the stream is defined by the research-application of developed skills and allows students to develop leadership and communication capacities.
 Each FIRE stream has a unique course (FIRE250+) in which students enroll which earns 3 credits of General Education Scholarship in Practice credit.

 During both of these semesters (FIRE Semester 2 & 3), streams meet once a week at a scheduled time to facilitate communication regarding research objectives and progress.
 Students are allowed to self-schedule the time in the research setting (typically 6 hours per week) that works best with their schedule.

 In the final semester of program affiliation, FIRE students can choose a number of options to help facilitate a professional next step:

-FIRE Peer Mentor: Students can apply to become a FIRE peer mentor and remain with their stream for an additional year.
+FIRE Peer Mentoring Progam Students can apply to become a FIRE peer mentor and remain with their stream for an additional year.
 This opportunity empowers students to continue research in progress with their FIRE stream while developing valuable leadership skills.
 Additionally, they deepen their relationships with their FIRE faculty mentors thereby allowing for increasingly substantive letters of reference.
 All FIRE students are made aware of the application process during FIRE Semester 3 and have the opportunity to be considered for the valuable position.